2016 Top 10 Connector Manufacturers: Identifying the Top 10 – It’s Harder Then You Think

 “We don’t just look at the biggest or most established companies.
 While those dominate the picture, we also pay attention to the smaller, more niche companies that are innovating new products and influencing design,” said Bishop.
 “Sometimes those smaller companies will be your best choice due to their unique product offering or other advantage.”

 This gives us a good starting point for identifying top 10 companies, and gives designers strong points of comparison for evaluating a field of contenders for their own specific needs.
 They may then elect to further refine their selection for potential supply chain partners using such criteria as the largest companies that offer a specific type of connector in North America, Europe, France, Germany, China, Japan, etc.

 There are a number of ways in which we gather this information.
 The simplest is just by asking.
 Starting each February, we contact individual connector companies and ask them to provide us with sales figures by region, market sector, and product type.
 We also ask more general questions, like how much of their business is funneled through distribution or what percentage of their business is in cable assemblies.

 While many additional steps are taken to gather this information, what has made this annual task so interesting is not only how much the top 10 has changed over the years, but how the top 100 connector companies as a group have changed.
 We have watched large conglomerates in which connectors represented just a small portion of their business acquire other connector companies and jump from the bottom of the list to the middle or top of the list.
 We have also seen a drastic increase in the number of Asian companies, and companies from other regions, represented in our list.
 Supplier options change continually.

-So, who were the top 10 companies in 2016 by world sales, sales by region, sales by market sector, and sales by product type manufactured?
+So, who were the 2016 top 10 connector manufacturers by world sales, sales by region, sales by market sector, and sales by product type manufactured?
 Look for the results next month in Connector Supplier.